Working together: A toolkit for campaigns collaboration across the public sector

 - schedule regular catch-ups, invite partners to attend or dial into key meetings such as agency briefings.

-- once activity starts, begin capturing metrics using the GCS Evaluation Framework to agree measures for outputs, out-takes and outcomes.
-Update weekly on progress; acknowledge and reward local partner successes.
+- once activity starts, begin capturing metrics using the GCS Evaluation Framework to agree on measures for outputs, out-takes and outcomes.
+Update weekly on progress; acknowledge and reward local partner successes

 - arrange a final meeting to review activity, successes and lessons learned and, importantly, to recognise and thank all local partners for their support and contribution